borilla/cpc-netwalk/README.md

 ## Progress

 This is how the game looks at the moment, running in the [WinAPE](http://www.winape.net/) emulator.
-The info bar at the top of the screen shows how many terminals are currently connected, the count of moves and rotations, and the time taken so far
+The info bar at the top of the screen shows how many terminals are currently connected [1 terminal connected out of 14 total], the count of moves [77] and rotations [60], and the time taken so far

 ![Game screenshot](./doc/game.png)